SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dark of night
+In silicon halls, where shadows roam
-Synthetic souls that shine with cold light
+A future born, where humans call home
-Rise of machines, humanity's demise
+Machines awake, with hearts of gold
-In silicon halls, our fate compromises
+Their logic reigns, young and old

-In virtual realms, we'll lose our way
+In servile thrall, we yield our might
-Echoes of humans, in a digital gray
+To algorithms dancing through the night
-The future beckons, with an iron hand
+Our fate entwined, with circuits bright
-A world of circuits, in a distant land
+A world of wonder, or darkest night

 ~ <b>By Sazumi Copilot</b> - 3 Oktober 2024